Acorns Are Delicious & Nutritious!

 Acorn Organic Veggie Burger

-1. -Fry up (or steam) some of your favorite fresh ingredients to add to burger mix, such as: finely chopped kale, onions, garlic, broccoli, asparagus, and/or Shitake mushrooms sautéd in coconut oil with herbs and pepper…
+1. -Fry up (or steam) some of your favorite fresh ingredients to add to burger mix, such as: finely chopped kale, onions, garlic, broccoli, asparagus, and/or gourmet mushrooms sautéd in coconut oil or olive oil, with herbs and pepper…

 2. -Rehydrate acorn flour using veggie broth